 - Nine-month housing contract including winter break

-- Optional summer housing available in 2014 (additional cost)
+- Optional summer housing available (additional cost)

 - Over 20 art galleries and abundant shopping and dining options